BarbeRousseLibre/hermessenger/docs/GOALS.md

 It aims simplicity of use, installation, settings, while keeping you out of some problems against such tools.

-Another main objectives would be securit against possible threats.
+Another main objectives would be security against possible threats.

 ## No mails bombing and no flood-based denial of services (DoS)